BDC Hamburger Icon

 TipBottom line

-Follow these dos and don’ts for using language and jargon responsibly — and smartly:
+Follow these do’s and don’ts to use jargon responsibly and improve workplace communication:

-• Speak everyday language: Be plain and clear about how a project or task is progressing instead of relying on cliche phrases like “getting your ducks in a row.”
-This is also crucial when giving performance evaluations; instead of saying an employee’s project “moved the needle,” detail specifically and plainly what they accomplished.
+• Use everyday language: Be plain and clear about how a project or task is progressing instead of relying on clichĂ© phrases, like “getting your ducks in a row.”
+This advice is also crucial when setting employee performance goals and giving evaluations.
+For example, instead of saying an employee’s project “moved the needle,” detail specifically and plainly what they accomplished.

 • Keep it short: Short sentences are easier to understand than long, convoluted ones.
 Similarly, short speeches are more memorable than lengthy, meandering ones.
-The classic example is United States President Abraham Lincoln’s Gettysburg Address.
-It’s about 270 words long.
+For example, the Gettysburg Address is only about 270 words long.

 • Use simple words: This doesn’t mean talking down to workers as if they’re children.
 It means using plain, direct language.
-Instead of telling your direct reports how to “execute a strategy,” explain “how to get something done.”
+For example, instead of telling your direct reports how to “execute a strategy,” explain “how to carry out a plan” or “how to complete a task.”

-• Avoid buzzwords with larger groups: The more people in a meeting, especially meetings involving multiple departments, the more likely it is that not everyone present will understand what you’re saying if you rely on team-specific jargon.
+• Avoid buzzwords with larger groups: The more people in a meeting, the more likely it is that not everyone present will understand what you’re saying if you rely on team-specific jargon.
+This is especially the case for meetings involving multiple departments.
 To keep everyone on the same page (jargon alert!), use language everyone in attendance will grasp.

-• Edit yourself: When writing emails or messages to colleagues, look over the text before sending it.
-Replace any ambiguous words and make sure the meaning of any specific terminology used will be clear to the recipient.
-Similarly, it’s important to follow proper email etiquette when writing to customers.
+• Edit yourself: When writing emails or messages to colleagues, review the text before sending it.
+You should replace ambiguous words and ensure the meaning of any specific terminology is clear to the recipient.

-• Hold back on the emojis: Just like actual words can be subject to misinterpretation, so too can emojis.
-When using emojis in business communication, keep in mind they can have the same drawbacks as verbal jargon – emojis aren’t universal and may make you seem less competent.
+• Be mindful with emojis: Just as words can be subject to misinterpretation, so can emojis.
+When using emojis in business communication, keep in mind they can have the same drawbacks as verbal jargon; emojis aren’t universal and may make you seem less competent.
 Knowing your audience is essential.

 Did you find this content helpful?